engineerd/setup-kind/README.md

 Setup [KinD (Kubernetes in Docker)](https://kind.sigs.k8s.io/) with a single GitHub Action!

-> This action assumes a Linux environment, and will _not_ work on Windows or MacOS.
+> This action assumes a Linux environment, and will _not_ work on Windows or MacOS agents.

 ```
 name: "Create cluster using KinD"